Axdcodes/Street_Hut/README.md

-DON'T FORGET  IMPORT THE SQL FILE TO PHPADMIN OR DATABASE HOST.
+IMPORT THE SQL FILE TO PHPADMIN OR DATABASE HOST.
 >>DATABASE FILE IS INSIDE "db" FOLDER!

-To send Mails Please use a SMTP server This project uses a AWS SES in sandbox version so Only verified mails can receive mails
+To send Mails Please use a SMTP server This project uses a AWS SES in sandbox version so Only verified mails can send & receive mails

-Ive provided some Test Card Credentials to check PayPal payment Gateway and Provide Information
+I've provided some Test Card Credentials to check PayPal payment Gateway and Provide mock Information

 ***** IF YOU FIND ANY ERRORS OR ANY PROBLEMS RELATED THIS PROGRAM, FEEL FREE TO CONTACT ME *****